techwithanirudh/Mail0/README.md

      cp .env.example .env
      ```
    - Configure your environment variables (see below)
-   - Start the database with the provided docker compose setup: `bun docker:up`
+   - Start the database with the provided docker compose setup: `bun docker:db:up`
    - Initialize the database: `bun db:push`

 3. **Start the App**